 As previously mentioned, no significant service changes are assumed over the 10-year period of this SRTP.
-Although revenue is forecast to exceed the direct cost of providing bus, paratransit, Caltrain, and shuttle services, as shown on Table 19, SamTrans' ongoing capital needs and debt service costs create net annual budget deficits.
+Although revenue is forecast to exceed the direct cost of providing bus, paratransit, Caltrain, and shuttle services, as shown in Table 19, SamTrans' ongoing capital needs and debt service costs create net annual budget deficits.
+SamTrans has experienced higher than expected sales tax revenue from Measure A and TDA revenue in recent years.
+Moving forward SamTrans can cover the deficit using these revenues in combination with other reserves, if necessary.
 Through most of the duration of this SRTP (FY 2017 - 2026) the District's reserve funds will cover these annual deficits.
 Since the last SRTP, the District has implemented measures to reduce the structural deficit, including lowering its annual debt payments.
-However, staff and the District Board are aware that there is more to be done.
+However, staff and the Board are aware that there is more to be done.

 On the cost side, after years of reduced labor costs due to layoffs, hiring freezes, and mandatory furlough days, the District has begun to see its operating costs rise as it fully staffs up again.
 In addition, contract costs for motor bus and paratransit services continue to rise.
+Ultimately, in the long-term SamTrans is working to improve fiscal health and meet shortfalls through the following measures, many of which are discussed in the Strategic Plan: